 Other than simply serving as an event for corporate travelers, Asia Super Team 2019 also provided a peek into many of Taiwan’s off-the-beaten path attractions.
 Personally, I have visited Taiwan for 7 times now but most of the places we visited for the event were totally new to me.

-I have compiled a short video showcasing these places but in summary, these were my new discoveries in Taiwan:
+I have also compiled a short video showcasing these places but in summary, these were my new discoveries in Taiwan:

 Wanhua – Taipei’s oldest district seems to be a world away from the glittering malls and sky high towers of Xinyi, where many travelers base themselves.
 Wanhua still seems to be stuck in time, with many red brick houses still standing.
 At the center of this neighborhood is the Bopiliao Historic Block which is being revitalized as a commercial and creative center at the time of my visit.
 Here, the teams had a chance to do one of Taiwan’s sunset industries – metallic signboard making.
 We met one of Taipei’s few remaining proprietors of this business who demonstrated to us the painstaking task of crafting a signboard.